 - Find a crown dentist

 Dental crowns, also known as “caps,” preserve the functionality of damaged teeth.
-A dental crown may be used to protect a cracked tooth, restore functionality of a tooth with excessive decay or replace a pre-existing crown.
-The purpose of a dental crown is to encase a needy tooth with a custom-designed material.
+This common dental restoration may be used to protect a cracked tooth, restore functionality of a tooth with excessive decay or replace a pre-existing crown.
+It encases a needy tooth with a custom-designed material.
 Dentists today have a variety of conservative treatment options through which to restore teeth.
 If possible, these options should be explored and discussed before selecting the full coverage crown.

-During the dental crown procedure, your dentist prepares the tooth and makes a molded impression of the teeth to send to a dental laboratory.
+To perform the crown procedure, your dentist prepares the tooth and makes a molded impression of the teeth to send to a dental laboratory.
 A fitted, temporary crown is created during this visit to temporarily protect the tooth while the final restoration is being made in the dental laboratory.
-Once completed, the tooth crown is cemented or adhesively bonded at a later visit.
+Once completed, the crown can be cemented or adhesively bonded at a later visit.

 After your permanent crown has been placed, your dentist will provide you with information about caring for your new restoration.
 In general, maintain proper oral hygiene habits by brushing twice daily and flossing with dental floss or interdental cleaners (specially designed brushes and sticks) once a day.
 These practices will help to remove plaque from the area where the crown meets the gum, and help prevent dental decay and gum disease.

 Avoid chewing hard foods, ice or other hard objects, since this could damage your crown.
-It also is important to avoid biting your fingernails and grinding your teeth, which could significantly shorten the life-span of your dental crown.
-If you habitually clench or grind your teeth, your dentist may recommend wearing a night-time mouth guard to help protect your crowns while sleeping.
+It also is important to avoid biting your fingernails and grinding your teeth, which could significantly shorten its life-span.
+If you habitually clench or grind your teeth, your dentist may recommend wearing a night-time mouth guard to offer protection while sleeping.

 The three predominant choices of restorative materials for the full coverage crowns are: